Neutron Star Quantum Death by Small Black Holes: Absorption rates

 where $\zeta_{\rm HL}$ is the Hoyle-Lyttleton radius, corresponding to the maximal impact parameter yielding capture.
-Augmenting the Hoyle-Lyttleton treatment with fluid effects, but maintaining the assumption that the accreted particles be massless and point-like, and indicating with $c_s = \sqrt{\gamma-1}$ the sound speed of the fluid being accreted, gives the classic Bondi-Hoyle result \cite{1944MNRAS.104..273B,Bondi:1952ni},
+Augmenting the Hoyle-Lyttleton treatment with fluid effects, but maintaining the assumption that the accreted particles be massless and point-like, and indicating with $c_s$ the sound speed of the fluid being accreted, gives the classic Bondi-Hoyle result \cite{1944MNRAS.104..273B,Bondi:1952ni},

-Given an equation of state $P=K\rho^\gamma$ the appropriate {\em accretion constant} $\lambda_s(\gamma)$ can be calculated using a polytropic equation of state \cite{Shapiro:1983du}.
-It is equal to $\lambda_s(5/3)=0.25$ in the case of degenerate matter, in which case $c_s^2 = 2/3$.
+Given an equation of state $P=K\rho^\gamma$ the appropriate {\em accretion constant} $\lambda_s(\gamma)$ can be calculated using a polytropic equation of state \cite{Shapiro:1983du}; it is equal to $\lambda_s(5/3)=0.25$ in the case of degenerate matter.
+The sound speed $c_s$ is sensitive to the equation of state, but is in the range $c_s^2 \simeq 0.2-0.4$ for the densest parts of the star \cite{Balberg:2000xu}.

 In the limit where the particles being accreted are neither massless (rather, they have mass $m$) nor point-like and possess a quantum wavelength (de Broglie wavelength) larger than the Schwarzschild radius of the accreting mass $M$, the absorption cross section was computed in Ref.~\cite{Unruh:1976fm}.
-It reads, for the case of a Dirac particle,
+It reads, for the case of a Dirac particle with velocity $v$,

 with

 and $\xi$ defined as

 with $R_{\rm Schw}=2GM$ the Schwarzschild radius (in natural units) and $\lambda_{\rm DB}=1/(mv)$.
 Ref.~\cite{Unruh:1976fm} assumes $R_{\rm S}/\lambda_{\rm DB}\ll1$.
 Note that $\xi\to\infty$ as $v\to0$ and $v\to 1$.